Mornewegstr. 30, Room 2.2.01

 - ACM SIGBED Early Career Researcher Award, 2022

-- Test of Time Award, ACM Int.
-Conf. on Embedded Networked Sensor Systems (SenSys), 2013
+- Test-of-Time Award, ACM Conference on Embedded Networked Sensor Systems (SenSys), 2022

 - Community Award, USENIX Symp. on Networked Systems Design and Implement.
 (NSDI), 2022

-- Best Paper Award, Int.
+- Best Paper Award, ACM Int.
 Conf. on Embedded Wireless Systems and Networks (EWSN), 2022

 - Future Prize, Ewald Marquardt Foundation, 2019